creutzml/FunctionalPrediction/README.md

 ```

 A quick and dirty plot can be generated by `plot(b)`.
 The following
-code, however, replicates the plot of our paper [Liebl and Reimherr
+code, however, replicates the plot from the paper [Liebl and Reimherr
 (2022+)](https://arxiv.org/abs/1910.00131):

 ``` r